Featured

 Oğuz Büyükberber

 EA: Absolutely.
-How similar are two of your performances if they are, let's say a week apart from each other?
+How similar are two of your performances if they’re, let’s say, a week apart?

 PTSS by Oğuz Büyükberber, Zurich University of Fine Arts 2020

-EA: In the accompanying text of your visual work exhibited you mention that the work 'Processing' deals with the peculiar intensity of the sensory perception in the context of the experience people with disabilities have.
+EA: In the accompanying text for your visual work exhibited, you mention that the piece Processing addresses the peculiar intensity of sensory perception in the context of the experience people with disabilities have.

 GO: On a practical level, how do you connect with the industry to get work opportunities?
 Do you work with an agent?